openstack/ironic-specs/specs/approved/new-ironic-driver-for-oneview.rst

   certificate signed by a trusted CA. Its default value is False.
 - tls_cacert_file: The path to the certificate of a trusted CA to be used to verify the OneView certificate when insecure connections are not allowed
-- max_retries: Max connection retries to check changes on OneView
+- max_polling_attempts: Max connection attempts to check changes on OneView

 Developer impact
 ----------------